NREL/bamcensus/README.md

-# US Census
+# BAMSODA - The Behavior and Advanced Mobility Scalable Open Dataset Aggregator
-A tool for downloading US Census datasets written in Rust.
+A tool for downloading large scale geospatial datasets written in Rust.

-As of August 29th, 2024, this project is moving into **beta** phase of development.

 ### Why